izikeros/blog/content/posts/posts/2020/2020-01-19-metrics_to_compare_histograms.md

 <a id="conclusion"></a>
 ## Conclusion
-In conclusion, there are several metrics that can be used to compare histograms, each with its own strengths and weaknesses.
+There are several metrics that can be used to compare histograms, each with its own strengths and weaknesses.
 - The **Chi-Squared** distance is **sensitive to large differences in frequency**,
 - the **Earth Mover's Distance** takes into account the **shape of the histograms**, and
 - the **Kullback-Leibler Divergence** measures the **information lost** when approximating one histogram with the other.